hugo0706/wolt-assignment-v2/README.md

 ## Django vs Flask

+I decided to use Django or Flask as they are the most commonly used frameworks, but I know there are others like FastAPI that work great too.
-To decide whether I will use Flask or Django as a Framework to develop this API, first I have to make clear the requirements and information I have about the project.
+To decide whether I will use Flask or Django as a Framework to develop this API, first I need to have clear the requirements and information I have about the project.

 The project consists on implementing a **single endpoint API** which will recieve a request with a JSON payload containing the information about a shopping cart, and will return a response with a JSON payload containing the delivery fee of that shopping cart.